amcneil36/amcneil36.github.io/blogs/feature-teams-vs-component-teams-which-one-is-better.md

 - while this is true, members within a feature team can still specialize in different areas and give themselves a preference towards choosing tasks that suit their expertise.<sup>6</sup>

 ### Conclusion
 We should strongly favor feature teams over component teams in a software organization.<sup>1,2,3,4,5,6,7,8,9,10,11,12,13,14,15</sup> Component teams should be rare.
+Feature teams make it much easier to code a little bit of each layer and fully integrate the layers by the end of the sprint.
+This is because all of the expertise needed to do this is on the same team.
+This goes well with agile, promoting iterative and incremental development for early feedback.

 So what about for situations in which we have many teams, say 100 teams working on the same product at the same time?
 Would this be a scenario in which we want to use component teams instead of feature teams?
 Craig Larman and Bad Vodde say no.<sup>2</sup> We can take a large feature, break it down into smaller features, and assign each small feature to a feature team. <sup>2</sup>